 FOR WEBSITES, PUBLIC PAGES, AND SIMPLE LIVE CAMERA EMBEDS

-Use RTSP.RUN when your main goal is simple: verify a public RTSP or RTSPS stream in the browser and then move straight to a website-ready embed path.
+Use RTSP.RUN when the goal is simple: verify a public RTSP or RTSPS stream in the browser, reduce rollout risk, and move straight to a website-ready embed path.

 Preview before publish Embed after playback verification Best fit for public website use cases